-At the New York Daily News, Boschen chose to install Insightly, a very popular small and medium sized CRM system.
+At the New York Daily News, Rachel chose to install Insightly, a very popular small and medium-sized CRM system.
 My company doesn't sell this product, but we've done work with Insightly before.
-Insightly, like so many other "horizontal" applications (i.e. Salesforce, ZohoCRM, Microsoft Dynamics, Sugar, Sage) is not geared to any one specific industry.
+Insightly, like so many other "horizontal" applications (i.e., Salesforce, ZohoCRM, Microsoft Dynamics, Sugar, Sage) is not geared to any one specific industry.
 They don't need to be.

 The Downsides of Vertical CRMs

 Sure, vertical applications do this.
 And there are many great ones.
 But I've found they come with downsides.
-Because they're more geared towards a niche with lower volume, they tend to cost more - whether you buy them stand alone or buy "add-ins" to your existing CRM system.
-They are usually made by third party companies with fewer technical and training resources, smaller communities and a higher risk of support problems if there's integration involved.
-They also add another layer of risk to the buyer - what happens to your system if the vertical software maker disappears from the scene?
+Because they're more geared towards a niche with lower volume, they tend to cost more--whether you buy them stand-alone or as "add-ins" to your existing CRM system.
+They are usually made by third-party companies with fewer technical and training resources, smaller communities, and a higher risk of support problems if there's integration involved.
+They also add another layer of risk to the buyer--what happens to your system if the vertical software maker disappears from the scene?

 But the biggest problem I see with these vertical applications is overkill.
 Many of them come chock full of great features and functionality.
-Yet most of my clients never use more than 20% of these features.
-And the features they do use can be easily added to any mainstream CRM by customizing a few fields, screens and reports.
+Yet most of my clients never use more than 20 percent of these features.
+And the features they do use can be easily added to any mainstream CRM by customizing a few fields, screens, and reports.
 I'm not saying that there aren't uses for a good vertical CRM application.
-But for the great majority of the small and medium sized firms, like Rachel's, that I know...it's just not needed.
+But for the great majority of the small and medium-size firms, like Rachel's, that I know...it's just not needed.

 Is This Really Necessary?

-If you're thinking of buying a CRM geared towards your industry, or an add-on that lays on top of an existing CRM that does the same, then be careful.
-Ask yourself first - is my business that different and so unique that I need to get specialized software?
+If you're thinking of buying a CRM geared towards your industry, or an add-on that lays on top of an existing CRM that does the same, be careful.
+Ask yourself first, "Is my business that different and so unique that I need to get specialized software?"
 Maybe you can live without that vertical application for a while, use your mainstream CRM as best as possible, and then revisit in a year and decide whether a vertical is really necessary or if holes can be filled more affordably just by customizing your existing system.